StefansM/acme-bleach/README.md

 ### Running

-Which you can run with `bleach run`:
+You can run the bleached file using `bleach run`:

 ```console
 $ bleach run hello-bleached.py